Tomella/elvis-placenames/README.md

 ### How do I deploy to AWS? ###

 First thing is get yourself a Linux AMI virtual machine.
-This thing takes hardly any resources and has been designed to have a small footprint and minimal resource usage.
+This thing works in conjunction with the gazetteer project which is a Solr installation that harvests data from the placenames postgis database while this has a small footprint and minimal resource usage it is expected that it will be codeployed with the gazeteer project.
 I didn't create the instances but this is what I would think needs doing:

 * Create a `t2.micro` instance
 * Allocate a public IP to it: [Elastic IP](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html?icmpid=docs_ec2_console)